Chobbes/c495-presentation-2015/notes.md

     + Requires due diligence
     + Can be issues with decidability
   - Theorem Proving
-    + Manifests itself as extended type checking, usually
+    + Intimately related to type checking through C-H correspondence
-    + Good reuse.
+    + Good reuse
-    + Manual work required
+    + Manual work required sometimes
     + Can be expensive
     + Provides a good framework for reasoning about code